Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements: Discussion

-We emphasize that the formulas (\ref{8}) and (\ref{9}) imply a similar increase of the coefficient $c_i$ with decreasing the charge-carrier density $n_i$ for both the trivial and Weyl electrons.
-The difference between these charge carriers is only that the function $c_i(E_F)$ changes its sign at the energy of the Weyl point $\varepsilon_d$, whereas this change does not occur for the trivial electrons.
-More importantly, however, the relation $c_i H$\,=\,16\,T) in magnetic fields applied along the dilatation direction (black curve).
-In addition, there is a complex $\Delta L(H)/L$ dependence in the entire field range.
-However, when the dilatometer is rotated by the angle $\Theta=90^{\circ}$ to the desired sample orientation $H\,\parallel\,c$, the $a$-axis magnetostriction exhibits a substantial enhancement with a behavior close to the $H^2$ law between 0.5 and 5\,T. This behavior is followed by a tendency to the saturation above about 12\,T (red curve).
-Even more remarkable feature of the $a$-axis magnetostriction is its high sensitivity to small deviations of the applied field from the [001] direction.
+Figure \ref{fig6} shows the magnetostriction measured along the $a$ axis at $T$\,=\,25\,mK.
+We note that a field-induced length change is small ($\sim$\,0.5\,$\times$\,10$^{-6}$ at $B$\,=\,16\,T) in magnetic fields applied along the dilatation direction (black curve).
+In addition, there is a complex $B$ dependence of $\Delta L/L$ in the entire field range.
+However, when the dilatometer is rotated by the angle ${\it \Theta}$\,=\,90$^{\circ}$ to the desired sample orientation $B$\,$\parallel$\,$c$, the $a$-axis magnetostriction exhibits a substantial enhancement with a behavior close to the $B^2$ law between 0.5 and 5\,T. This behavior is followed by a tendency to the saturation at about $9\times 10^{-6}$ above 12\,T (red curve).
+Another remarkable feature of the $a$-axis magnetostriction is its high sensitivity to small deviations of the applied field from the [001] direction.
 Such deviations cause immense changes in the magnetostriction from large positive to large negative values.
-For example, the violet curve at $\Theta=87^\circ$ illustrates the field-induced contraction of TaAs.
-[Note that $\Theta$ is the tilt angle of the applied magnetic field to the $a$ axis in the plane (010), i.e., the case of $H$ directed along the $c$ axis corresponds to $\Theta=90^\circ$.]
-This negative magnetostriction is small (close to $-1.0\times$10$^{-6}$ at $\mu_0 H\gtrsim$\,1.2\,T. Moreover, a drastic change of the negative magnetostriction occurs when the magnetic field is just marginally tilted further from the [001] direction ($\Theta=86^\circ$, green curve).
-At $\Theta=81^\circ$ (blue curve), we again observe a large expansion of sample 2.

-For comparison, in Fig. \ref{fig7}, we present the angle-dependent magnetostriction of TaAs measured along the $c$ axis at 25\,mK (sample 3).
-Now the tilt angle $\theta$ of the magnetic field is measured from the $c$ axis.
-It is seen that the $H$-induced length changes do not exhibit any qualitative differences with increasing angle $\theta$.
+For example, the violet curve at ${\it \Theta}$\,=\,87$^\circ$ illustrates the field-induced contraction of TaAs that is about $-$1.0\,$\times$\,10$^{-6}$ at $B$\,=\,16\,T. Moreover, a drastic change of the negative magnetostriction occurs when the magnetic field is just marginally tilted further from the [001] direction (${\it \Theta}$\,=\,86$^\circ$, green curve).
+At ${\it \Theta}$\,=\,81$^\circ$ (blue curve), we again observe a large expansion of TaAs.
+In contrast with this $a$-axis magnetostriction, the $B$-induced length changes along the $c$ axis do not exhibit any sensitivity to small deviations of $B$ from the $c$ axis.
+In Fig. \ref{fig7}, we present the angle-dependent magnetostriction of TaAs measured along the [001] direction at 4.2\,K. It is seen that there are no qualitative changes in this magnetostriction even at large deviation angles.
+(Now the tilt angle $\theta$ of $B$ is measured from the $c$ axis.)